LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 2. In the Settings panel, click **KB Settings**.
 3. Specify the following:
     * **Data source name**: Enter a new name for the knowledge base if desired.
-    * **Data source type**: This field is read only.
+    * **Data source type**: Read-only.
     * **Language**: Change the language if desired.
     * **Import articles from**: After you've added a knowledge base, you can't subsequently import articles from a CSV file.
-However, you can link a Google sheet to the knowledge base though, but be aware that, once you sync with the sheet, the contents of the knowledge base are overwritten with what's in the sheet.
+However, you can link a Google sheet to the knowledge base though, but be aware that, once you [sync with the sheet](knowledge-base-knowledge-bases.html#sync-with-a-google-sheet), the contents of the knowledge base are overwritten with what's in the sheet.
     * **Knowledge Base ID**: Read-only.
 This is a unique identifier that’s generated by the system.
 In some scenarios, you might need to reference the knowledge base ID.
 Here’s where you can find it.
-    * **Intent Association**: This field is read only.
-However, if the knowledge base uses Knowledge Base intents, you can convert them to Domain intents; for help with this, see [below](knowledge-base-knowledge-bases.html#convert-knowledge-base-intents-to-domain-intents).
+    * **Intent Association**: Read-only.
+If the knowledge base uses Knowledge Base intents, you can convert them to Domain intents.
-    * **Associated Domain for Entity**: This field is only displayed if the knowledge base uses Knowledge Base intents.
+    * **Associated Domain for Entity**: This field is only displayed if the knowledge base uses [Knowledge Base intents](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
 If desired, you can change the domain where the entities used in the knowledge base are defined.
-    * **Associated Domain**: This field is only displayed if the knowledge base uses Domain intents.
-If desired, you can change the domain where the intents and entities used in the knowledge base are defined.
+    * **Associated Domain**: Read-only.
+This field is only displayed if the knowledge base uses [Domain intents](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
+The domain can't be changed after the knowledge base is created.
-    * **Account**:
+    * **Account**: If you logged into Conversation Builder directly (i.e., not via single sign-on from LiveEngage) and you have access to multiple organizations within your LiveEngage account, you can use this setting to change the organization under which this knowledge base exists.
+If you logged into Conversation Builder via single sign-on from LiveEngage, the organization you were using in LiveEngage is active and can't be changed, and nothing appears in this list.
     * **Public**: If you don't want other users in your LiveEngage account to be able to view and edit the knowledge base, click the slider to Off.
 The default value is On.
 4. Click **Update**.

 ### Convert Knowledge Base intents to Domain intents

-When you convert Knowledge Base intents to Domain intents, the system takes each article title and creates an intent in the domain that you select, and it takes each associated intent qualifier and creates a training phrase for that intent.
+When you convert Knowledge Base intents to Domain intents, the system takes each article title in the knowledge base and creates an intent in Intent Builder in the domain that you specify.
+Additionally, all the intent qualifiers in the articles are converted to training phrases in Intent Builder for their respective intents.

+{: .important}
 Before taking this action, be certain about doing so.
 Once you convert the intents, you can no longer use Knowledge Base intents in the knowledge base.
 Also, this action irreversibly modifies the domain that you select.

 **To convert from Knowledge Base intents to Domain intents**